RHFieldProductManagement/labclone/README.md

 <img src="images/logo-packet-600.png" width="20%" align="center"/>
 </center>

-We have provided some [brief steps to use Packet.Net](https://github.com/RHFieldProductManagement/openshift-virt-labs/blob/master/packet.md) for this for your convenience.
+We have provided some [brief steps to use Packet.Net](https://github.com/RHFieldProductManagement/openshift-virt-labs/blob/master/packet.md) for your convenience.
+Use them to set up packet and then return back to the main lab guide.

 Please note: